-We will cover the cost of reasonable and necessary travel costs when you get prior approval and need to travel more than 60 miles from your permanent home to reach the Facility where the covered transplant procedure will be performed.
+- Provider requested HLA testing, donor searches and/or a harvest or storage of stem cells prior to the final determination as to what transplant procedure will be requested.
+Under these circumstances, the HLA testing and donor search charges are covered as Diagnostic Services.
+See the DIAGNOSTIC SERVICES section for more information.
+If coverage is provided for HLA testing, donor searches and/or a harvest and storage it is not an approval for the subsequent requested transplant.
+A separate Medical Necessity determination will be made to the transplant procedure. - Immunosuppressant drugs prescribed for Outpatient use in connection with a covered Human Organ and Tissue Transplant that are dispensed only by written prescription and that are approved for general use by the Food and Drug Administration. - We will cover the cost of reasonable and necessary travel costs when you get prior approval and need to travel more than 75 miles from your permanent home to reach the Facility where the covered transplant procedure will be performed.
 Our help with travel costs includes transportation to and from the Facility, and lodging for the patient and one companion.
 If the Member receiving care is a minor, then reasonable and necessary costs for transportation and lodging may be allowed for two companions.
 You must send itemized receipts for transportation and lodging costs in a form satisfactory to Us when claims are filed.
-Call Us for detailed information.
-Benefits for travel and lodging are limited to the maximum as listed on the Summary of Benefits and Coverage.
+Call Us for detailed information. - Transportation of the donor organ or tissue. - Evaluation and surgical removal of the donor organ or tissue and related supplies.